Platforma Festival Screening: Place I Call Home

 The NewBridge Project / Carliol House

-Come and join us for this screening of Place I Call Home.
-A film about the migration of people to Hartlepool by Maxy Bianco & Students of Hartlepool Sixth Form College.
+Place I Call Home, a film about the migration of people to Hartlepool by Maxy Bianco & Students of Hartlepool Sixth Form College.
 In little over 150 years the population of Hartlepool has grown from thousands to tens of thousands, over 160 nations have roots in our town.
 This film asks the question, where do we come from??
 Produced by Jo Hislop and made by Maxy Bianco and students, Anthony Graham, Phoebe Hay, Ely King, Katie Kennedy, Ruben Gonzalez, Lydia Balmforth and Hayley Briggs.
 As part of a recent project with Hartlepool Youth Services the film was funded by HLF.

 This short documentary explores immigration in Hartlepool through a series of four interviews with current residents who have migrated to the town.
 The work was commissioned by Hartlepool Borough Council Youth Service and gave the opportunity for a group of local young people from Hartlepool Sixth Form College to be involved in the creative direction and post production of the film.
 The work highlights the diversity within a place that in comparison to other towns in the UK, has a relatively small immigrant community.
 The interviewees each share their story of migration – explaining how and why they ended up living in Hartlepool, ranging from a young Syrian refugee who is a newcomer to the town, to an Algerian restaurateur who originally came to study.
 At a time where several Syrian families have been relocated to Hartlepool by the Home Office and the town voted with a strong majority to leave the European union, associations with the word ‘immigration’ are changing.